microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraApplicationProxyApplicationSingleSignOn.md

 ```

 ## Description
-the Set-EntraApplicationProxyApplicationSingleSignOn cmdlet allows you to set and modify single sign-on (SSO) settings for an application configured for Application Proxy in Microsoft Entra ID.
+The Set-EntraApplicationProxyApplicationSingleSignOn cmdlet allows you to set and modify single sign-on (SSO) settings for an application configured for Application Proxy in Microsoft Entra ID.
 This is limited to setting No SSO, Kerberos Constrained Delegation (for applications using Integrated Windows Authentication), and Header-based SSO.

 ## Examples